Inconsequential-24/GRiD_TLE/README.md

 This project aims to create an AI-powered size chart generator tailored for apparel sellers, with a focus on integration with e-commerce platforms like Flipkart.
 The goal is to improve the accuracy of size recommendations, which can lead to higher customer satisfaction and reduced return rates.
 The solution leverages Agglomerative Clustering to categorize customers based on their body measurements and subsequently uses a Random Forest classifier to provide personalized size suggestions.

+Note: GRiD SDE-> size-chart-prediction has the code files- for convenience, we have uploaded all the content of size-chart-prediction in the main branch too.

 ## Table of Contents

 1. [Project Overview](#project-overview)